Kendja/DockLight/README.md

 # DockLight
-Linux Gtkmm Dock Panel with window Preview.
+This programm shows a simple Dock Panel with window preview.

 Docklight is a easy Linux dock application for opening common applications.
 Is written in c++ with gtk+ 3.0 and libwnck.
 Still in development but usable...